Ionization energy in periodic table

 The greater the charge on the nucleus of an atom the more energy is required for removing an electron from the atom.

 With the increasing atomic number electrostatic attraction between the outermost electrons and the nucleus of an atom increases.
-Therefore, the ionizing of an atom is difficult in chemistry and the value of ionization energy generally increases in moving left to right in a period.
+Therefore, the ionizing of an atom is difficult in chemistry.
+Hence ionization energy values generally increase in moving left to right in a period.

-Due to the presence of a fully-filled and half-filled orbital of beryllium and nitrogen, the ionization energy of beryllium and nitrogen is slightly higher than the neighbor element boron and oxygen.
+Due to the presence of a fully-filled and half-filled orbital of beryllium and nitrogen, the ionization energy of beryllium and nitrogen is slightly higher than the neighbor elements boron and oxygen.

 Li < B < Be < C < O < N < F < Ne

-Group-15 elements have higher ionization potential than the group-16 elements and group-2 elements have higher than the group-3 elements in the periodic table.
+- Similarly, group-2 elements (beryllium and magnesium) have higher than the group-13 elements (boron and aluminum) in the periodic table.

 The measure first ionization energy of nitrogen greater than oxygen and phosphorus greater than sulfur.

 Nitrogen and phosphorus in group-15 elements with atomic numbers 7 and 15.
-The electron configuration of these two elements,
+Therefore, the electron configuration of nitrogen and phosphorus are:

-Therefore, the removal of an electron from half-filled 2p and 3p-orbital of nitrogen and phosphorus required more energy.
+From the above electronic configuration, the removal of an electron from half-filled 2p and 3p-orbital of nitrogen and phosphorus required more energy.
+Therefore, the IE of nitrogen is slightly greater than oxygen, and phosphorus is slightly greater than sulfur.

-Removal of an electron from the group-2 element of beryllium (Be) and magnesium (Mg) with a fully-filled s-orbital required more energy.
+Removal of an electron from beryllium (Be) and magnesium (Mg) with a fully-filled s-orbital required more energy.
+Therefore, the ionization potential of beryllium is slightly greater than boron.
+Similarly, the ionization potential of magnesium is slightly greater than aluminum.

-In learning chemistry, the measure of ionization potential for a particular group is an impotent property of periodic table elements.
-Therefore, lithium, sodium, potassium, rubidium, cesium, and alkaline earth metal have a low value of ionization energy.
+In learning chemistry, the measure of ionization potential is an impotent chemical property of periodic table elements.
+We can explain various chemical properties with the help of ionization energies.